jakevossen5/not-backend/README.md

 <img src="images/notBackend.png" width="400" alt="img">

 ## Inspiration
-Do you need an api?
+Do you need an API?
 Are you tired of AWS and its complicated UI?
-A lot of the time, you just need an API link to run your Python code.
-With !Backend (not backend), this is possible.
+API design tools can be confusing for beginners, so we set out to create the most simple backend deployment tool on the market - !Backend(pronounced not backend)

 ## What it does
-!Backend takes a URL to a public GitHub repository, sends it to run on a Python web server, and returns a link to execute the code.
+!Backend takes a URL to a public GitHub repository, and gives you a link to run the functions as API requests.

 <img src="images/urlInput.png" width="500" alt="img">